SHD118/Text-Editor/README.md

 ## Your Task

 This project covers J.A.T.E (ust another text editor).
 JATE is a text editor that runs in the browser.
 This is a single-page application that meets the PWA criteria.
+One important concept from this project I learned was leveraging service workers.
+I was able to leverage to cache static CSS, JavaScript, HTML files, images, and even API requests.
+This allows developers to reduce network bandwidth and improve overall load times.

 [![License](https://img.shields.io/badge/License-BSD_2--Clause-orange.svg)](https://opensource.org/licenses/BSD-2-Clause)
 ## Table of Contents